 After the Asilomar Accords were adopted by several animal care agencies nationwide, the San Diego Animal Welfare Coalition was formed so that local animal welfare organizations could work together to reduce the euthanasia of healthy or treatable companion animals in San Diego County.

-In 2011, additional space was leased on Airport Road in Oceanside to care for more animals.
+Additional space was leased on Airport Road in Oceanside to care for more animals.
 At the same time, substantial renovations were made to the off-leash dog park nearby with the support of Petco and the Petco Foundation.

-To provide services throughout the county, San Diego Humane Society launched its first accessible, needs-based community spay/neuter clinic in November 2012.
+To provide services throughout the county, San Diego Humane Society launched its first accessible, needs-based community spay/neuter clinic in November.

-In this fiscal year 2012-2013, we opened a new, first-of-its-kind Behavior Center to provide innovative behavior modification programs to turn animals’ lives around and give them a fresh start..
+In this fiscal year 2012-2013, we opened a new, first-of-its-kind Behavior Center to provide innovative behavior modification programs to turn animals’ lives around and give them a fresh start.

-San Diego Humane Society launched San Diego Pets Magazine, in partnership with San Diego Magazine.
-As the only publication of its kind, San Diego Pets Magazine is a community pet resource that shares vital pet information from the San Diego Animal Welfare Coalition.
+San Diego Humane Society launched "San Diego Pets Magazine," in partnership with "San Diego Magazine."
+As the only publication of its kind, "San Diego Pets Magazine" is a community pet resource that shares vital pet information from the San Diego Animal Welfare Coalition.
 Whether it’s by keeping their own pets happy and healthy, or by committing to help homeless animals in San Diego, the magazine aims to encourage people to take an active interest in the animals in our community.

 San Diego Humane Society and the San Diego Animal Welfare Coalition announced that San Diego County reached zero euthanasia for healthy and treatable animals.
-After working for more than a decade to restrict the county’s animal population and increase opportunities for pet adoptions, the Coalition has united to make San Diego the safest place to be a pet.
+After working for more than a decade to restrict the county’s animal population and increase opportunities for pet adoptions, the coalition has united to make San Diego the safest place to be a pet.